muffinresearch/ffos-proxy/README.md

 Usage: bin/ffos-proxy <command>

 Commands:
-  enable       Configure and enable the proxy on a chosen device
+  enable       Configure and enable the proxy on a chosen device disable      Disable the proxy on a chosen device add-certs    Add the certs to a chosen device

-  disable      Disable the proxy on a chosen device
+Options:
-  add-certs    Add the certs to a chosen device
+  --stack  show stack traces on errors                        [default: "false"]
 ```

 ## Requirements